 Settlement vs. Trial: What to Expect

-Many defamation cases are resolved before reaching trial.
+Many defamation cases in Minnesota are resolved before reaching trial.
 Settlement negotiations often occur during or after the discovery phase as both parties weigh the risks and costs of going to court.
 The case concludes without a trial if a settlement is reached.

-Common Defamation Lawsuit Challenges
+Common Defamation Lawsuit Challenges in Minnesota

 Why Proving Harm Can Be Difficult